mikesol/wall/docs/src/validation.md

 # Validation

 Wall's killer feature is validation of input.
-For safe code, meaning code that exists only within the walls of Wall, validation is done during compile time.
+For safe code, meaning code that exists only within the walls of Wall, validation is done at compile time.
 For unsafe code, meaning code that does some form of IO, the same validators that you use for your safe code can easily be used for your unsafe code.
 Validators can even correct bad input or create monads with error messages that can flow through a program until termination.

 Best of all, validators are plain old Wall objects.
 If you've followed this documentation interactively, you've used several already.

 If we revisit our original example of `def`:

 ```
-w> foo$ = def! 'a0 _? 'a1 int? fed (? (> a1 5) 0 a0)
+w> foo = def _? int? fed @ { a0 %%k a1 %k } (> a1 5).?
+0 a0
-w> foo$ {} 6
+w> foo {} 6
 {}
-w> foo$ {} 5
+w> foo {} 5
 {}
 ```